smasimore/MastersThesis/README.md

 6. make check

 ### Creating a test
-1. Add a test file in fsw/tests/
+1. Add a test file in fsw/tests/src
-2. Run sh ./RunTests.sh to verify your test is now running as part of the FSW test suite
+2. Run sh ./RunTests.sh from the FlightSoftware/ directory to verify your test is now running as part of the FSW test suite